Paul Connor (footballer): Lincoln City

 Connor commenced the 2009–2010 season by training with Cheltenham Town before joining Lincoln City on trial.
 He agreed a one-year contract with the Sincil Bank based club on 21 July 2009.
 He debuted for the club in the 1–0 home victory over Barnet on 8 August 2009 but a thigh strain picked up in training saw him miss half of the August fixtures whilst a knee injury sustained in the 3–0 home victory over Darlington on 5 September 2009 kept him on the sidelines for almost five months before returning to the first team squad for the game with Bradford City on 23 January 2010 for which he was an unused substitute.
 He then struggled to make the starting eleven, starting only five games in the remainder of the season and he departed Sincil Bank on 5 May 2010 with his contract cancelled by mutual consent.

 Mansfield Town

 On 28 July 2010 he joined Mansfield Town on a one-year contract with the club's supporters group The 12th Stag making a contribution to his wages.

 Connor made an immediate impact scoring two goals on his debut.

 Gainsborough Trinity

 On 1 December 2011, Connor joined Gainsborough Trinity on a part-time basis; a move designed to allow him to explore other alternatives after football whilst also spending more time with his young family.

-In June 2017 he was appointed player-coach at West Auckland Town.
+In June 2017 he was appointed player-coach at West Auckland Town after previously being with Shildon.

+Personal life

+Connor holds a degree in Podiatry which he obtained at New College Durham.
+He began his career with the NHS working as a podiatrist after retiring from football.